 - Its bilingualism; teaching is in French and German.
 Students may always express themselves in their own language;

-- Great freedom in the choice of foundation course (chemistry, IT or biology) and minor study programmes (mathematics, informatics, chemistry, biology, etc.) to complement the principal study programme;
+- Freedom in the choice of foundation course (chemistry or IT) and minor study programmes (mathematics, informatics, chemistry, biology, etc.) to complement the major study programme;

 - Active participation of third year students and higher in top-level research groups: atomic physics, electrons in solids, soft matter and photonics, interdisciplinary theoretical physics, collective quantum phenomena or nanosciences.

 - Acquired skills: by the time you obtain your bachelor's degree, you will have consolidated your basic scientific know-how and acquired general subject knowledge and a broader vision of physics.
 You will have developed your ability to synthesise information and a critical way of thinking, which will enable you to proceed to more advanced studies or to specialise in your chosen field;